plotly/plotly.github.io/_posts/plotly2/2016-08-08-how-to-add-a-logo-in-plotly2.md

       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"

 steps:
- - title: Adding an Image
+ - title: Add an Image
    sub-steps:
     - copy: "Click on STYLE and then the 'Images' tab at the bottom."
       img: "![Images tab](../static/images/how-to-add-a-logo/images-tab.png)"